 As you’re limited on characters, don’t include absolutely every hobby you’ve ever had throughout your life and understandably, some areas deserve a bit more TLC than others, such as why you’re applying and what interests you about the course.
 You should also merge your ideas together rather than writing your personal statement as a list.

 It’s worth talking about why you want to become a solicitor rather than barrister and which areas of law you’re keen to practice in.
 Your achievements don’t have to be your 100% attendance certificate from year 7 either, you can mention how getting a first in your undergraduate degree was a great success, given how hard you worked.
 Including hobbies tells the institution a little bit more about yourself.
-“I like to listen to music” isn’t likely to add any weight to your application but mentioning that you’re part of a band and what this has taught you in terms of teamwork, commitment, organisation and patience.
+“I like to listen to music” isn’t likely to add any weight to your application, but mention that you’re part of a band and what this has taught you in terms of teamwork, commitment, organisation and patience.

 LPC applications are necessary for any soon-to-be solicitor but they’re not something to be feared.
 Rather, you should see them as a way to showcase your skills and desire for a career in law.